 It’s better to begin with a base color when using acrylic paints.
 Then, by using tiny proportions of the primary colors, you can make combinations.
 Take the base color and apply blue, red, or yellow to it.
 From there, you can produce a variety of light-tinted skin tones.

-Painting Skin Tone Suggestions
+Painting Tips to Create Skin Tone

 As in any art form, knowing a few tricks to make it simpler is often beneficial.
 So, here are a few suggestions to make the painting experience go more smoothly.